neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 At the same time we aimed to identify existing technologies and standards across FEGA nodes that can be used as a reference to upcoming nodes.

-This biohackathon project is a result of a nordic collaboration under the umbrella of the Nordic e-Infrastructure Collaboration(NeIC)[https://neic.no/] [@NEIC] where we've had three projects over the last 7 years, [Tryggve1](https://neic.no/tryggve1/)
+This biohackathon project is a result of a Nordic collaboration under the umbrella of the Nordic e-Infrastructure Collaboration(NeIC)[https://neic.no/] [@NEIC] where we've had three projects over the last 7 years, [Tryggve1](https://neic.no/tryggve1/)
 [@Tryggve1], [Tryggve2](https://neic.no/tryggve2/) [@Tryggve2] and now [Heilsa](https://neic.no/heilsa) [@Heilsa].
 For this reason the source code and scripts are shared in the same repository as the "Operator dashboard for controlling the NeIC Sensitive Data Archive" (Project 21) from BioHackathon-Europe 2022.

 # Results